4riful/Periodic-table/README.md

  # For contacting with me
  # Fb : https://www.facebook.com/701xpiratz/
-# Waiting for your valueable suggestion to make it more devloped and easy to navigate>>
+# Waiting for your valueable suggestion to make it more devloped and easy to navigate !!!!!
 # gmail :4rifulanik@gmail.com